-To schedule a Lesson for your class please call 253-591-5333 or email email@example.com.
-When emailing or leaving a voicemail please include your preferred program date(s).
+To schedule a Wildlife Lesson, call 253-591-5333 or email email@example.com.
+Please mention your preferred program date(s).

-We can accommodate up to 30 students per program and up to 4 program per day.
+We can accommodate up to 30 students per program and up to 4 programs per day.

 K-1st - What makes bugs different from other animals?
 Students will find out about insect body parts, watch a classmate dress up as a beetle, sing a song and meet a real bug in person.

 2rd-3rd - Insects may be small, but they have a huge impact on life on Earth.
 Students will find out what makes a bug an insect, watch a classmate transform into a beetle and discuss how insects are helpful to people.